Quadient Named Most Valuable Pioneer in AI Maturity Matrix for Customer Communications Management by QKS Group

 QKS Group’s AI maturity model evaluates organizations based on their AI innovation depth and market impact.
 Quadient earned top scores in both AI vision and maturity, distinguishing itself through deep generative AI integration, robust governance frameworks and measurable business outcomes.
 With the integration of advanced AI assistance, Quadient Inspire, the company’s industry-leading CCM solution, now empowers organizations to achieve up to 50% faster content creation and double communication output without increasing headcount.
 By guiding authors with real-time suggestions, Quadient Inspire dramatically accelerates time-to-market while improving consistency, quality and regulatory alignment across all customer communications.

-“We are extremely proud of QKS Group’s recognition of Quadient’s leadership in AI-powered transformation for customer communications, all the more in this recent context of accelerating AI transformation and heightened investor interest in our industry,” said Geoffrey Godet, CEO at Quadient.
-“This distinction reflects the dedication and ingenuity of our teams, who are driving purposeful innovation every day.
+“We are extremely proud of QKS Group’s recognition of Quadient’s leadership in AI-powered transformation for customer communications,” said Chris Hartigan, chief solution officer for Digital at Quadient.
+“This achievement reflects the dedication and ingenuity of our teams, who are driving purposeful innovation every day.
 At Quadient, we’re not just integrating AI, we’re architecting future-ready solutions that help businesses unlock new levels of customer engagement, operational efficiency, and strategic impact.
-This acknowledgment strengthens our determination to remain the trusted standard for compliant and scalable AI in CCM.”
+This recognition underscores our commitment to setting the benchmark for ethical, scalable AI in CCM.”

 According to Saurabh Raj, Principal Analyst at QKS Group, “The MVP recognition is not about who is loudest in the AI race; it’s about who is building it right.
 In a market clouded by hype, MVPs are the ones reshaping industries with AI as a core driver and not as an accessory.
 Quadient’s AI-driven CCM platform turns ambition into action, empowering business users with intuitive, prompt-based content creation, real-time sentiment adjustment, and automated multilingual translation.
 It enables non-technical teams to craft compliant, personalized communications effortlessly, while streamlining migration and ensuring inclusive, interactive customer experiences across every channel.”